Brazil state gives Vale ultimatum on settlement talks | Headlines

 Brazil state gives Vale ultimatum on settlement talks

-Simões in January set a floor of 28 billion reais for any possible settlement deal though federal prosecutor Edilson Vitorelli said on Thursday that the Minas government and other authorities were seeking a global indemnification of 54 billion reais ($10.1 billion) but acknowledged that number could be flexible.
+Simões in January set a floor of 28 billion reais ($5.23 billion) for any possible settlement deal, although federal prosecutor Edilson Vitorelli said on Thursday that the Minas Gerais government and other authorities were seeking a global indemnification of 54 billion reais ($10.1 billion) but acknowledged that number could be flexible.
 The dam break was Vale's second such disaster in the span of a few years.
-In 2015, a dam it owned in partnership with BHP Group - also in Minas Gerais - ruptured, killing 19. ($1 = 5.3506 reais)
+In 2015, a dam it owned in partnership with BHP Group - also in Minas Gerais - ruptured, killing 19. ($1 = 5.3506 reais) ($1 = 5.3506 reais)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)